yohamta/furex/README.md

 ## How to implement a custom component

-Please implement both Component and FixedSizeComponent interface below.
+Please implement the inserfaces of Component and FixedSizeComponent at least.

 Then you can add the component to a flex container using Flex.AddChild() method.